 Imagery is something we all deeply connect to but is challenging to define.
 Minds like Emmanuel Lubezki bring concepts unlike no other and translate them into visual art.
 These masters of imagery are what bring us film lovers so much joy and wonder.

-Did we miss any of your favourites?
+Did we miss any of your favorites?
 Let us know in the comment section below!
 If you enjoyed this article, be sure to share it on your social media.
 Tag us @musicgateway!

 Are You A Filmmaker?